tock/tock/doc/threat_model/README.md

 ## Isolation Provided to Processes

-**Confidentiality:** A process' data may not be accessed by other processes or by untrusted capsules, unless explicitly permitted by the process.
+**Confidentiality:** A process' data may not be accessed by other processes or by capsules, unless explicitly permitted by the process.
 Note that Tock does not generally provide defense against side channel attacks; see the [Side Channel Defense](#side-channel-defense) heading below for more details.
 Additionally, [Virtualization](Virtualization.md) describes some limitations on isolation for shared resources.

-**Integrity:** Process data may not be modified by other processes or by untrusted capsules, except when allowed by the process.
+**Integrity:** Process data may not be modified by other processes or by capsules, except when allowed by the process.

 **Availability:** Processes may not deny service to each other at runtime.
 As an exception to this rule, some finite resources may be allocated on a